-Prenton High School for Girls is an established, highly respected Academy.
+Prenton High School for Girls ("school") is an established, successful Single Academy Trust.
 It is an 11-16 all ability comprehensive school serving the local and wider community and welcomes applications from both within and outside the Wirral area.
-The school does not have an aptitude test for prospective pupils and the school is fully inclusive.
+The school does not have an aptitude test for prospective students and the school is fully inclusive.